-- 27. As part of its application, each bidder submits an Initial Bid, according to Form I.6, which specifies the number of lots in each Lot Category at its Reserve Price.
-The Aggregate Demand for lots in each Lot Category is the sum of the Initial Bids across all bidders in each Lot Category. - 28.
-If for none of the Lot Categories, Aggregate Demand exceeds supply, AKOS will notify bidders that the Main Auction will not need to be held. - 29.
+27. As part of its application, each bidder submits an Initial Bid, according to Form I.6, which specifies the number of lots that the bidder would like to buy in each Lot Category at its Reserve Price.
+This is the bidder's initial demand in Main Auction.
+The bidder's initial demand in a Lot Category may not exceed its supply, and the numbers may not result in a violation of any of the bidder's Spectrum Caps.
+The Aggregate Demand in each Lot Category is the sum of the initial demand across all bidders in each Lot Category.

+- 28. If for none of the Lot Categories, Aggregate Demand exceeds supply, AKOS will notify bidders that the Main Auction will not need to be held. - 29.
 If there is excess demand for at least one of the Lot Categories A-F, all Lot Categories A-F will be offered in the Main Auction.
 This is to allow for switching. - 30.
 If Aggregate Demand does not exceed supply for Lot Category G, Lot Category G will not be offered in the Main Auction. - 31.
 If Aggregate Demand exceeds supply for Lot Category G but for none of the other Lot Categories, then only Lot Category G will be offered in the Main Auction. - 32.
 If due to insufficient Aggregate Demand, the Main Auction is not held, or if not all Lot Categories are offered in the Main Auction, then for each Lot Category not offered in the Main Auction, bidders will be allocated the number of lots they indicated in their Initial Bid at the Reserve Price.